We work to raise awareness of suicide with the aim of supporting suicide awareness and prevention across different communities.

 Find out more about some of our key partnerships and collaborations

-The Zero Suicide Alliance (ZSA) launched with a FREE online training course in November 2017 and has gone on to develop more courses which are more bespoke to specific audiences or risk factors.
+The Zero Suicide Alliance (ZSA) launched with a FREE online training course in November 2017.
+Since then, we’ve expanded and updated our training to meet the needs of different audiences.

 Course